syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 ### Zoom Types

 Essential Chart provides support to Zoom the chart in three different ways .The default zooming type is **Selection**.
 The **ZoomType** property is used for specifying the way in which the chart should be zoomed.
+The Zoomtype property is a **flagged enum** and it can accept all 3 types of zooming.

 <table>
 <tr>